Purdue-SoCET/aihw-design-logs/Fall-2025/joseph-ghanem/week8.md

    Created draft for op_buffer RTL and added dvalid and mvalid signals to the veggie to help op buffer.
 Decided to make it a seperate module but plan on making 1 module that integrates both.

 3) Veggie synthesis
    Synthesized veggie with 1, 32, and 64 registers per bank.
-Area is kind of huge
+Area is kind of huge, results found in area excel sheet

 # Future Plans
 - Cacti for area planning